wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 ## Demo apps

-PROTIP: Adapt the samples and naming conv entions here to use your own app <strong>after</strong> achieving confidence you have the base templates working.
+PROTIP: Adapt the samples and naming conventions here to use your own app <strong>after</strong> achieving confidence you have the base templates working.

+   * <a target="_blank" href="https://www.youtube.com/watch?v=gf43TcWjBrE">VIDEO: 12-Factor Apps and the HashiStack</a>

+<a name="HashicupsDemoApp"></a>

 1. HashiCorp-provided demo apps included in the practice environments are defined at: